Mod-two cohomology rings of alternating groups: Fox-Neuwirth models

 We obtain the following refinement of Proposition~\ref{transferneutral}, as the transfer product of cochains which are invariant under conjugation will cancel in pairs.

 \begin{corollary} The transfer product of two Fox-Neuwirth cochains which each are invariant under conjugation is zero. \end{corollary}

-While Theorems~\ref{T:cellular_coprod} and \ref{T:cellular_transfer_product} establish that Fox-Neuwirth cochains can be used to calculate coproducts and transfer products, they cannot be used for cup products, as claimed incorrectly in \cite{GiSi12}.
-For this reason, we bring in knowledge of cup coproduct on the Cohen-Lada-May approach to homology for two cases of finding cochain representatives for cup products in Appendix~\ref{appendixa}.
+While Theorems~\ref{T:cellular_coprod} and \ref{T:cellular_transfer_product} establish that Fox-Neuwirth cochains can be used to calculate coproducts and transfer products, they cannot be used for cup products, as claimed without proof in \cite{GiSi12}.
+In Appendix~\ref{appendixa} we bring in knowledge of cup coproduct on the Cohen-Lada-May approach to homology for two cases of finding cochain representatives for cup products.